You can make an excellent zucchini lasagna by replacing the traditional noodles with grilled zucchini slices.

 - Grilling works best to remove the water from the zucchini.
 But as an alternative to grilling, you can bake the zucchini slices in a 500°F oven until golden, about 5 minutes on each side.
 Or, if your pan is broiler-safe and you use unbleached parchment paper marked as broiler-safe, you can broil them 6 inches from the heating element (not directly below) for 3-4 minutes per side.
 If baking or broiling, remember to set the oven to 350°F when you're done.

-- If you're using truly big zucchinis, ½ pound each, cut them in half crosswise, then slice them lengthwise, as I do in the video.
+- If you're using truly big zucchinis, ½ pound each, cut them in half crosswise, and then slice them lengthwise.
 Save the prettiest slices for the top of the lasagna.

 - You can grill the zucchini ahead of time.
 Store it in the fridge in an airtight container, separating layers with paper towels.
 Replace the paper towels after a few hours with dry ones.

-- You can also cook the beef beforehand and briefly reheat it in the microwave before using it in the lasagna.
+- You can cook the ground beef beforehand and briefly reheat it in the microwave before using it in the lasagna.

-- You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Reheat them in the microwave, covered, at 50% power.
-You can also freeze the leftovers for up to three months.
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them in the microwave, covered, at 50% power, or uncovered in a 350°F oven.
+You can also freeze the cooled leftovers for up to three months.

 Nutrition per Serving